-Relevant clause Proposal Compliance Land use table B3 - Commercial Core The use is defined as 'commercial presmises' and are permitted with consent in the B3 zone.
-Yes Zone objectives The proposal is considered to be consistent with the B3 objectives, namely: To provide a wide range of retail, business, office, entertainment, community and other suitable land uses that serve the needs of the local and wider community.
+Relevant clause Proposal Compliance Land use table B3 - Commercial Core · · Zone objectives The proposal is considered to be consistent with the B3 objectives, namely: To provide a wide range of retail, business, office, entertainment, community and other suitable land uses that serve the needs of the local and wider community.
 To encourage appropriate employment opportunities in accessible locations.
 To maximise public transport patronage and encourage walking and cycling.
 To strengthen the role of the Parramatta City Centre as the regional business, retail and cultural centre, and as a primary retail centre in the Greater Metropolitan Region.
-Yes

-4.3 Height of buildings 109.6m to top of commercial levels; 119.9m to top Yes - 130m of plant (highest point) 4.4 Floor space ratio - 10:1 12.25:1 (48,209sqm GFA, 3,935sqm site area) Yes - 'office premises' are exempted from FSR calculations for 10 Valentine Avenue per cl.7.17(2) 4.6 Exceptions to development standards None proposed.
+Yes 4.3 Height of buildings - 130m 109.6m to top of commercial levels; 119.9m to top of plant (highest point) Yes 4.4 Floor space ratio - 10:1 12.25:1 (48,209sqm GFA, 3,935sqm site area) Yes - 'office premises' are exempted from FSR calculations for 10 Valentine Avenue per cl.7.17(2) 4.6 Exceptions to development standards None proposed.
 N/A 5.6 Architectural roof features There is no excavation proposed.
 Yes 5.10 Heritage conservation See discussion following this table.
 Yes 6.1 Acid sulfate soils There are no earthworks proposed.
 Yes 6.2 Earthworks There are no earthworks proposed.
 Yes 6.3 Flood planning Flood planning was addressed upon assessment of DA/841/2017 for development at ground level.
 There are no works proposed below flood planning level in this application.
 Yes 7.3 Car parking Cl.
 7.14 applies despite cl.7.3, thus not applicable.
 N/A 7.4 Sun access The proposal will not result in any additional overshadowing of Jubilee Park, Parramatta Square or Lancer Barracks during between 12pm - 2pm.
 Yes 7.6 Airspace operations The Bankstown Airport OLS of 156m AHD is not breached.
 As such an aeronautical referral is not required.
 N/A 7.10 Design Excellence - Parramatta City Centre The proposal forms part of winning entry in a design competition (DC/18/2016) and has received the designation of 'design excellence'.
 The additional storeys have been reviewed by the Design Excellence Jury and also found to exhibit design excellence (see section 2.6.2).
 Yes 7.14 Car parking for certain land in Parramatta City Centre The maximum number of car parking spaces for the entire 31 storey building is 50 spaces.
 M= (GxA) / (50xT) (where G is GFA of commercial building; A is site area; T is GFA of all buildings on site).
 M = (30,609x3,935) / (50x48,209) M = maximum 50 spaces (rounded up).
 160 spaces across the site was approved under DA/841/2017, and a reduction to 143 spaces was approved under DA/841/2017/C. The entire 31 storey building will be provided with 143 spaces, well above the 50 space maximum.
 However, this proposal for additional storeys proposes no car parking and as such there is no non-compliance.
 A cl.4.6 is not required.
+In addition, increasing office floor space without increasing parking is consistent with Council's strategic direction to reduce car parking in the CBD.
 Yes

-In addition, increasing office floor space without increasing parking is consistent with Council's strategic direction to reduce car parking in the CBD.
-7.17 Development on land at 10 Valentine Avenue, Parramatta 7.17(2) outlines that despite clauses 4.4 and 7.2, consent may be granted to the erection of a building that has a FSR that exceeds the maximum FSR if the consent authority is satisfied that the additional floor area will be used only for the purposes of office premises.
+7.17(2) outlines that despite clauses 4.4 and 7.2, consent may be granted to the erection of a building that has a FSR that exceeds the maximum FSR if the consent authority is satisfied that the additional floor area will be used only for the purposes of office premises.
 The development provides entirely office premises and as such, the proposed 12.25:1 FSR is acceptable.
-Yes
+Yes -- --- -----